Local History and Genealogy

 These digital files and images are now archived in the Digital Commonwealth and are freely available for viewing and use by anyone with access to a computer with access to the internet.

-The following information is required: name of person, date of death (month and year at a minimum, day if available), city or town of last residence, if known.
-In addition, the requester’s name and contact information (address, telephone number, and email address, if available) are also required.
+For obituaries the following information is required: name of person, date of death (month and year at a minimum, day if available), city or town of last residence, if known.

-This collection comprises copies of newspaper articles on Leominster people, places and activities.
+This collection comprises copies of newspaper articles on Leominster people, places, and activities.
+It is located in two separate file cabinets: a Citizens file and a General Topics file.

 Some thin brochures and publications are also included.
 Of particular interest is the “Citizens” component of the clippings file.
 Folders on families and individual citizens of Leominster or of interest to Leominster are filed alphabetically.
 The folders are not exhaustive, nor do they cover a set range of dates, though the latter 20th century predominates.
 Researchers should be aware that this is very much a work in progress.